ruf10/ruf10.github.io/_pages/about.md

 ### CONNECT WITH ME
 [ruf10@pitt.edu](mailto:ruf10@pitt.edu) |  [Linkedin](https://www.linkedin.com/in/ruf10/)  |  [Google Scholar](https://scholar.google.com/citations?user=W9GY0i0AAAAJ&hl=en)  |  [CV](https://ruf10.github.io/CV_RuiFang.pdf)

+### Services and leadrship
+**As the president of the AWM (Association of Women in Mathematics) Pittsburgh Chapter**, I host monthly graduate student seminars, inviting speakers from around the world to promote equal opportunities and encourage women to pursue careers in mathematics.
+I also organize coffee chats and semester-end dinners to foster community and engagement.
+Additionally, I collaborate with the University of Pittsburgh's Girls' Summer Math Camp, inspiring girls from diverse backgrounds to become future mathematicians, engineers, and scientists. <br />

+**As a student leader of the Mathematics GSO (Graduate Student Organization)**, I coordinate open houses for prospective graduate students and organize social events such as the fall picnic, end-of-year party, and summer gatherings.
+I also address graduate student concerns about teaching and preliminary exams, serving as a bridge between students and the faculty. <br />

 ### ACTIVITIES
 Carnegie Mellon Ballroom Club: [Instgram](https://www.instagram.com/cmuballroom?igsh=NDlyZmZubTY0eXhy) <br />